hugsy/gef/docs/commands/heap.md

 ```

 In some cases, the allocation will start immediately from start of the page.
 If
-so, specify the base address of the first chunk as follow:
+so, specify the base address of the first chunk as follows:

 ```
-gef➤ heap chunks <LOCATION>
+gef➤ heap chunks [LOCATION]
 ```

 ![heap-chunks](https://i.imgur.com/2Ew2fA6.png)

+Because usually the heap chunks are aligned to a certain number of bytes in
+memory GEF automatically re-aligns the chunks data start addresses to match
+Glibc's behavior.
+To be able to view unaligned chunks as well, you can
+disable this with the `--allow-unaligned` flag.

 ### `heap chunk` command ###